 Terry Mohn is CEO of General MicroGrids, an international microgrid consultancy and developer.
 He also is Managing Partner of CleanSource Energy Partners, LLC, an international renewable energy project developer.
 He is also Program Director of the Global Microgrid Center (501 c3), a microgrid test and certification center.
+He recently started the Microgrid Alliance, a non-profit organization based in Washington DC, focused on microgrid advocacy.

 He has 30 years' experience in large-scale system architecture, business strategy, and technology investment strategy.
 Terry also is very involved in technology research, funding and commercialization and works closely with major California universities.